MohammadKasaei/Mohammadreza-Kasaei/README.md

 # Latest News

+- **January 2025:** My paper, <span style="color:#006600"> <b>  A Synergistic Framework for Learning Shape Estimation and Shape-Aware Whole-Body Control Policy for Continuum Robots,</b></span>  has been accepted for presentation at the 2025 International Conference on Robotics and Automation **ICRA 2025**.
+A big thank you to my collaborators!
+The paper is available online [Here](https://arxiv.org/pdf/2501.03859).

 - **August 2024:** My paper, <span style="color:#006600"> <b>  SoftManiSim: A Fast Simulation Framework for Multi-Segment Continuum Manipulators Tailored for Robot Learning,</b></span>  has been accepted for presentation at the 2024 Conference on Robot Learning [(**CoRL 2024**)](https://www.corl.org/).
 A big thank you to my collaborators!
 The paper is available online [Here](https://openreview.net/pdf?id=ovjxugn9Q2).

 - **June 2024:** My research team has had <span style="color:#006600"> <b> two papers accepted </b></span> for presentation at the 2024 IEEE/RSJ International Conference on Intelligent Robots and Systems  [(**IROS 2024**)](https://iros2024-abudhabi.org/).
 A big thank you to my students and collaborators!